Arkashish/Product-Showcase-UI-Flutter/README.md

 This is a UI which i developed.
 <br>
-The inspiration for the UI was taken from a post i saw on twitter regarding a similar UI and then i tried to build this one.
+The inspiration for the UI was taken from a post i saw on twitter regarding a similar UI and then i tried to build this one.<br>This is a single page UI
 <br>
 The things which are used in this are:
 * MaterialApp class/design.